danielfamiyeh/solidus/README.md

 - Post creation: Users can make new posts that contain both text and images.
 - Profile updates: Users can edit their personal information, such as their name, bio, and profile picture.

-Decentralized social network built on the Ethereum blockchain

 ![Landing Page](./media/screenshots/home.png)
 ![Feed](./media/screenshots/feed.png)